UBC-MOAD/Reshapr/docs/design_notes/use_cases.rst

 The 15+ years of SalishSeaCast fields are used in a repeating cycle over the multiple decades of the Atlantis run durations.

-There is concern that the biomass of many functional groups in the Salish Sea ecology that Atlantis calculates drifts over the duration of the run to values that are not plausible.
+It has been identified that the biomass of some functional groups in the Salish Sea ecology in Atlantis are not as accurate as the biomass in SalishSeaCast, possibly due to SalishSeaCast's better resolution.
-A strategy to try to mitigate that drift is to periodically nudge one or more of the functional groups at the base of the food web towards values obtained from outside of the Atlantis calculations.
+To improve the accuracy in Atlantis one can periodically nudge one or more of the functional groups at the base of the food web towards values obtained from outside of the Atlantis calculations.
 Specifically,